 Moosehead Lake is a destination for everything outdoors; visitor highlights include seeing moose in their natural habitat, tackling whitewater rapids on our nearby rivers, relaxing with a book at a lakeside retreat and yes, hiking!
 Not only is the Moosehead Lake area ideal for the casual hiker, it also is a destination for the more serious backpacker.
 What’s great about this combination of rolling hills and mountains?
 Based on your skill level you can choose from short day hikes or opt for a more rigorous and challenging mountain based on your hiking pursuit.
+Check out some of our favorite hikes in our Destination Moosehead Lake hiking guide!

 Mountain peaks and waterfalls abound in the Moosehead Lake area, but you have to plan accordingly the time to get to some of these very remote hiking spots and roundtrip hiking time.
 Fortunately, there are waterfalls and mountain peaks great for hiking enthusiasts that are nearby to Northeast Whitewater for the casual day hikers and for the more serious hikers, some destinations are an hour away on dirt roads which makes the hike and the drive both a challenging adventure.
 Consider hiring Northeast Whitewater guides for both easy and the more challenging hiking pursuits!